NorMenMe/react-instagram-clone/README.md

 - instead of Link , Navigation comp, inside Link Comp , when the its clicked then update a state

-- next: work on the header comp
+- next: @ Navbar , style login signup with links